Sam Bird: 2018–19 season

-2019–20
+2019–20 season

 Bird won the opening race of the season, the 2019 Diriyah ePrix, for Envision Virgin Racing.
 Unfortunately, his race ended in the second round after a collision with Mitch Evans.
 In Santiago, Bird stormed from 16th to 10th, achieving the fastest lap of the race.
 In the 2020 Mexico City ePrix, he crashed out of 2nd place in the dying stages of the race.
 In Marrakesh, he finished 10th again after starting 14th.
 The rest of the season was put on hold due to the COVID-19 pandemic, during which Bird announced that he was leaving Virgin to join Jaguar Racing.
-The season 6 finale was held at Tempelhof Airport Street Circuit, between the 5th and 13th of August.
+The season 6 finale was held at Tempelhof Airport Street Circuit, between the 5th and 13 August.
 Bird finished the first race in 3rd and the second race in 6th.
 He finished the next three races in 13th, 11th, and 20th after being caught in a pile-up on the first lap.
 In his last race for Virgin, Bird finished 5th after starting 14th and taking the fastest lap.
 He finished the season ranked 10th in the standings with 63 points.